clarkkent12667/exaim-prototype/scripts/README.md

-# Test Data Setup Script
+# Test Data Setup Scripts

+This directory contains scripts to help you quickly set up test data for the application.

+## Available Scripts

+1. **setup-test-data.ts** - Creates students, classes, and initial exam attempts
+2. **create-reattempts.ts** - Creates 2-3 reattempts for existing students on an existing exam

+---

+## Script 1: setup-test-data.ts

 This script helps you quickly set up test data for the application, including students, classes, exam assignments, and exam attempts with varying performance levels.